xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-032.md

 #### Spacing and inset {#padding-inset}

 Perpendicular offset and internal padding keep glyphs physically away from the stroke.
+We’ve added the `edgeLabelOffset` property, which, unlike `edgeLabelPosition`, uses absolute units to define the offset along the normal direction.

 #### Automatic avoidance {#conflict-avoidance}